mani-nesan/mani-nesan/README.md

-# Hi there, I'm Nesan! 👋
+# Hi there, I'm Linganesan! 👋

 Welcome to my GitHub profile!
 I am a Software Engineer who is currently based in Singapore.

 ## About Me

-Experienced Software Engineer with 8 years of demonstrated history working in the computer software industry, specializing in Full Stack Web and Mobile application development.
+Experienced Software Engineer with 8 years of demonstrated history working in the computer software industry, specializing in Full Stack Web and Mobile application end-to-end development.
 A polyglot programmer proficient in multiple languages and technologies, with deep expertise in AWS cloud services and building scalable, reliable cloud applications.

 ## Skills and Technologies